Reduce Holiday & Gift-Giving Waste

 - Purchase gifts with little or no unrecyclable packaging.

-- Get creative when wrapping - put gifts in containers that can be used again, or wrap in fabric or reuse boxes, paper and bows from last season.
+- Get creative when wrapping - put gifts in containers that can be used again, or wrap in fabric or reuse boxes, paper and bows from last season, like Japanese Furoshiki.

 - Avoid wrapping gifts in materials that are not recyclable or reusable, such as foil, mylar or plastic-coated paper and tissue.

-- Buy in bulk whenever possible and cook local and organic products.
+- Buy in bulk whenever possible and cook low carbon foods.

-- If meal was prepared by a caterer or restaurant, donate the leftovers to Metro's Fork it Over program that connects food rescue agencies with food preparation companies.
+- If meal was prepared by a caterer or restaurant, donate the leftovers through Metro's Fork it Over program or Waste Not Food Taxi, which connect food rescue agencies with food preparation companies.

 - Compost vegetable waste and leftovers.